Tokyo Daigaku Monogatari: Manga

 Written and illustrated by Tatsuya Egawa, Tokyo Daigaku Monogatari was serialized in Shogakukan's seinen manga magazine from 1992 to 2001.
 Shogakukan collected its chapters in thirty-four tankōbon volumes, released from July 30, 1993, to February 28, 2001.

 Live-action film

 A live-action film of the same name directed by Tatsuya Egawa and based on his manga was released in February 2006.
 The screenplay was written by Kotoe Nagata, and the film, produced by the Soft On Demand studio, starred Yoko Mitsuya, Kei Tanaka, Kazuki Namioka, Sasa Handa, Fujiko, Naoko Watanabe and Takeshi Masu.

 Reception

-As of January 2004, Tokyo Daigaku Monogatari had over 20 million copies in circulation.
+The manga has had Tokyo Daigaku Monogatari over 20 million copies in circulation.